The City of Pasadena’s Planning Division continues to accept and process applications during the COVID-19 emergency.

 - Payment of fees can be made via check or credit card.
 If paying with a check, place the check in the container.
 If paying with a credit card, after the case is created, the planner will email an invoice and website information to make payment.

-- The secured container must be placed in a designated drop-off bin located on the Ramona Street side of the Permit Center, by the employee entrance, Monday through Thursday from 8 a.m. to 3:30 p.m.
+- The secured container must be placed in a designated drop-off bin located inside of the Permit Center during the business hours.

 New permitting software went live on June 11th, 2020.
 The new software includes service enhancement and also changes to application submittal requirements and inspection request.
 For additional information, please visit www.cityofpasadena.net/PermitCenterOnline